 ACADEMIC SUPPORTS- Study Skills, Tutoring, & Resources

-TEACHERS ARE YOUR #1 RESOURCE: Teachers are available to assist students after school from 3:17 to 3:45 in their classrooms.
+TEACHERS ARE YOUR #1 RESOURCE: Teachers are available to assist students before and after school in their classrooms.
 Students are encouraged to come after school for additional teacher direct tutoring.
 Many times to understand something it only takes a short 10 minute talk with the teacher for clarification after all they are the experts in their discipline.
 You can simply stop in but it is best if you can let a teacher know you are coming in case they have other students, parents or meeting commitments.

 Teachers are also available on a limited basis before school, break time, and at lunch time.
 Contact specific teachers for availability.

 Peer/Student Tutors: Peer high school student tutors are available several weeks into the school year once the tutors are identified and cleared.
-Some tutors volunteer their services and others are for a fee in a wide range of subjects.
-Contact the BHHS Guidance & Counseling office for a list of approved tutors.
+They begin helping students once the Extended School Day program begins.

 Personalized Learning Seminar: Junior required elective.
 All juniors are required to take one semester of Personalized Learning Seminar.
 This course allows students to complete their CIS portfolio and Service Learning Project.

 Quiet Study at School: The BHHS library is set up for quiet study each day before & after school as well as lunch time.
-The library aid can provide assistance with many subjects as well as the research process.
+The library specialist, Krystal Gregory, can provide assistance with many subjects as well as the research process.

-Student computer Access: BHHS has library computers.
+Student computer Access: BHHS has library Chromebooks.
 The hours availability vary each year but generally there is before school and after school openings on a regular basis.
-Library staff are able to assist students with Powerschool log-in, CIS log-in and access, Edgenuity (on-line courses) or other school related projects such as research papers.
+Library specialist, Krystal Gregory, is able to assist students with Powerschool log-in, CIS log-in and access or other school related projects such as research papers.

 Indian Education: Contact the Indian Ed office for information about tutors and other support services.